michalkmet/xp-find-the-capitals/NOTES.md

 Pomodoro - 2: Martin Nav, Aljosa Driver
 - ✅ User story 3
+- ✅ TODO UAT1.1 - User can pass "A", it should return [0]

+Pomodoro - 3: Michal Driver, Anna Nav
+- 🚧 TODO UAT1.2 - User can pass "a", it should return []
+- ⚠ TODO UAT2.1 - User can pass "aA", it should return [1]

 ## Work

-🚧 Story1: User can pass 1 letter string, it should return index of capital or empty array
-- ✅ TODO UAT1.1 - User can pass "A", it should return [0]
-- ⚠ TODO UAT1.2 - User can pass "a", it should return []